brandon-toews/unreal-design-patterns/README.md

 ## Programming and Algorithms Unreal Project
 **Name:** Brandon Toews

+C# Scripts are located in the [Source/UnrealMechanics](Source/UnrealMechanics) folder of this repo.

 ### 🚀 Play [Demo](https://brandon-toews.github.io/prog-design-patterns.app/)
 (Had to compile demo to WASM using Unreal Engine 4.28 built from source so the shaders didn't turn out right)